Caldarie/flutter_tflite_audio/README.md

   * numThreads -  Higher threads will reduce inferenceTime.
 However, cpu usage will be higher.

-  * numOfInferences - determines the number of inferences per recording.
-Will also lengthen recording time as well.
+  * numOfInferences - determines the number of inferences you want to loop.

-  * sampleRate - determines the number of samples per second
+  * sampleRate - determines the number of samples per second.
+Recommened values are 16000, 22050, 44100

-  * recordingLength - determines the max length of the recording buffer.
+  * recordingLength - determines the size of your tensor input.
 If the value is not below or equal to your tensor input, it will crash.

   * bufferSize - Make sure this value is equal or below your recording length.
 A very high value may not allow the recording enough time to capture your voice.
 A lower value will give more time, but it'll be more cpu intensive Remember that this value varies depending on your device.